LinuxHackersClub/presentations/LCLG/0-intro.md

 # Linux Command Line Guide - Introduction

-This guide will introduce you to the basics of Command Line Interface and some basic commmands
+This guide will introduce you to the basics of Command Line Interface and some most common commmands

-This is the first presentation in `Linux CLI Guides` series that will hopefully have many other slides
+This is the first presentation in *LCLG* series that will hopefully have many other slides

+---

 # GUI, TUI and CLI as different methods of communication with user